TimGrt/ansible-windows-workshop/docs/windows-automation/windows-advanced-playbooks.md

       module, and the options for that module.
 This is the definition of a handler.
     * `notify: restart iis service` …and here is your latter.
 Finally!
-      The `notify` statement is the invocation of a handler by name.
+      The `notify` statement is the invocation of a handler by *listener* name.
       Quite the reveal, we know.
 You already noticed that you’ve added a `notify` statement to the `win_iis_website` task, now you know why.
-    * the order of `tasks` and `handlers` is not important, you could define Handlers above the tasks.
-Ansible knows what to do with both of them.
+    * the order of `tasks` and `handlers` is not important, Ansible knows what to do with both of them.

 ## Step 5 - Commit and Review